TrudAX/denistrunin-blog/src/posts/xpptools-fileintegledger/index.md

 I uploaded files used for this post to the following [folder](https://github.com/TrudAX/XppTools#devtutorialintegration-submodel)

+Another important question when you implement a solution like this: is how fast will be your integration.
+I wrote about sample steps for performance testing in the following post: [D365FO Performance.
+Periodic import of one million ledger journal lines](https://denistrunin.com/xpptools-fileintegledgerperf/)

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.